 Iguana causes large scale power outage in South Florida city

-One Florida's infamous invasive iguanas wreaked havoc in one of the state's southern cities on Wednesday.
+One of Florida's infamous invasive iguanas wreaked havoc in one of the state's southern cities on Wednesday.

 The City of Lake Worth Beach announced that one of the scaly green creatures was responsible for a "large scale outage" of power.